animalsina/telegram-video-downloader/README.md

     ```

 ## Usage
 1. Ensure you have created and configured the `tg-config.txt` file as described above.
+[Link MyTelegram App](https://my.telegram.org/apps)
 2. Run the script:
     ```bash
     python run.py